RemoteTechnologiesGroup/RemoteTech/tutorials/reentry.md

 You may also want to bind other re-entry commands (such as antenna and solar panel retraction, or parachute deployment) to action groups for convenience.

-This tutorial assumes you are using the default staging sequence: one stage to drop the engine, one stage to drop the heat shield, and a final stage to deploy parachutes.
+This tutorial assumes you are using the default staging sequence: one stage to drop the engine, and a final stage to both drop the heat shield and deploy parachutes.
 Adapt the instructions to custom staging as appropriate.

 ##Pre-Reentry
 {: .spacer}